The best racing wheels for PC in 2024

 From budget options to premium set ups, these are our picks for the best racing wheels for PC in 2024

 The best racing wheels for PC have got some new competitors vying for podium position right now.
 It seems like we've gone for ages with next-to-no new racing wheels, and now we've heard news from some of our favorite peripheral makers that new products are coming.
 That list includes Logitech, by the way, who has long been one of the best wheel makers around.
 For now, though, it's a great time to shop.
-Black Friday is right around the corner, and some of our favorite existing wheels could go on offer.
+Black Friday season is here, and some of our favorite existing wheels could go on offer.

 There’s more to racing than steering one way or the other, however.
 Across the best racing wheels, you’ll also find premium features such as force feedback which can take immersion to the next level.
 Force feedback is when you can feel your car fighting back, particularly on tough terrain - sort of like haptic feedback or rumble on a much stronger level.
 This is something that can really set wheels apart from even the most feature-filled PC controllers.